-3-0-3 Prerequisite: Exit English 0989 and eligible to enroll in English 0999 as a co-requisite or exited all English Learning Support requirements Focuses on skills required for effective writing in a variety of contexts with an emphasis
+3-0-3 Prerequisite: Exit English 0989 and eligible to enroll in English 0999 as a co-requisite or exited all English Learning Support requirements

 Focuses on skills required for effective writing in a variety of contexts with an emphasis on exposition, analysis, argumentation including an introduction to a variety of research skills.
 Supplementary reading will include essays and a contemporary novel.